 However, before you go exploring, there’s much to be enjoyed in and around your comfortable villa.
-It’s a typical wooden-beamed, terracotta-tiled Tuscan home with a fair few contemporary flourishes too, including the pretty pastels of the living-dining area and bedrooms and the still-or-sparkling chilled water filter in the well-equipped kitchen.
+It’s a typical wooden-beamed, terracotta-tiled Tuscan home, enhanced by some very user-friendly contemporary touches, thanks to the owner's keen eye for detail.
+Pretty pastels in the living-dining area and bedrooms create a restful, uplifting mood and the traditional-style kitchen is well-equipped - a still-or-sparkling chilled water filter providing instant refreshment.

 For anyone who likes a sense of their own space, there’s an en-suite twin room downstairs with doors opening out into the lovely garden.
 The master bedroom, with a whirlpool bath, and a smaller double with wonderful views are upstairs.
 All the bathrooms have a shower too.
 And before you slide contentedly into bed, the Jacuzzi and sauna add the finishing touches to total relaxation.

 Outside, a well-kept lawn rises up behind the house and leads to the swimming pool, which is heated in the cooler months and has a covered seating area for escaping the sun.
 It’s an outside space made for living in, with a summer kitchen, wood-burning barbecue and covered dining area that’s perfect for balmy evenings spent in the company of a Chianti Classico – the fruits of an afternoon tasting session in one of the area’s many boutique wineries.